 Please be aware that not all programs accept all of the above, and you need to check the CaRMS Program Descriptions for the programs where you wish to apply so that you’re prepared.

 Unlike the US where you can apply for residency on a visa, most programs only consider applicants who have either a Canadian citizen or hold a Permanent Resident Status (please check with the government of Canada’s website for specifics on these).
-This is because Canada wants to retain as many of its trained physicians as possible, and because, before starting residency, you have to sign a “Return of Service” contract whereby you agree to work in an underserved area within the province in which you trained for an X number of years.
-As you may imagine, the latter would raise many visa-related issues.
+Before starting residency, you also have to sign a “Return of Service” contract whereby you agree to work in an underserved area within the province in which you trained for 5 years.
+However, specific details about this contract are beyond the scope of this guide.

 Some provinces require that you complete additional exams or assessments in order to apply for residency positions.
 Please check individual provincial criteria for these.
 Additionally, different specialties within the same province may require additional examinations.
 A notable example is the CASPer, which is a situational judgement test, akin to a psychological test.
 In Ontario, some specialties of some programs require it, while others don’t.
 Meanwhile, in some other provinces all programs require it and in others, none do.
 Please check with the CaRMS Program Descriptions for the programs where you wish to apply so that you’re prepared.